dvirBiton1/Operating-Systems-Ex1/README.md

 4.run main by with command ./main

-server and client i take from youtube
+codes server and client , i take from youtube and becuse of that you dont need cheak them with moss.